How would you describe the Difference between Quality and Quantity?

 We think that the heart of our findings has been the discovery of a relationship between quality and quantity.
 If this relationship turns out to be true, it will be something that unifies our experience....
 Coherence, religion, spirituality, art, and music give our human experience quality."

 The Klingbeils asked, "Will the qualitative distinctions made by Spindrift land in the public's imagination?"
-The answer depends on the public's curiosity, but the distinctions made by science, religion, spirituality, art, and metaphysics should provide some clues.
-These areas of the imagination, especially religion, provide distinctions that tell unlike things from one another.
-The results from distinctions are the qualitative expressions of harmony and healing that become clearer to recognize in our human experiences.
+The answer depends on the public's curiosity about how Quality affects their lives.
+The distinctions made by science, religion, spirituality, the arts, and metaphysics should provide some positive clues.
+These areas of the imagination, especially religion and art, provide distinctions that tell unlike things from one another.
+The results from discovering distinctions are the qualitative expressions of harmony, healing, and law that become clearer to recognize in our human experiences.

 Psychology tells us that human beings tend to desire life to get better.
+For life to get better requires recognizing qualitative distinctions.
 Spindrift hopes that the attraction to desire better quality distinctions in life should gradually win the day.
+Then quality should find a more respected place along side quantity.

 Qualitative thoughts encourage more Quality.

-Bruce and John said several variations of the following sentence.
-"Science is looking for patterns of order in the universe.
-So is qualitative research looking for patterns of order."
+Bruce and John said several variations of this sentence: "Scientists are looking for patterns of order in the universe.
+Qualitative research is also looking for patterns of order in the universe."

-When human beings better understand how Quality affects healing, architecture, the arts and athletics they should discover patterns that express Quality in quantifiable terms.
+When human beings better understand how Quality affects healing, architecture, the arts, and athletics, they should discover patterns that illustrate Quality in quantifiable terms.

 Mary Baker Eddy often asked her students to perceive and investigate the qualitative and quantitative connections going on in "Science, Theology, and Medicine."
 This four minute video explores those connections through the quality of wonder.